-12.2 Shortage/ Backlogs of Safety and Security
+13.3Shortage/ Backlogs of Security services.

-- a) Establishment of Street Committees and Training of new members, the areas are too big and require enough Training Budget. - b) Training of Community Safety Forum by stakeholders - c) Conducting Crime Prevention Programmes with the SAPS and role players in the JCPS Cluster.
+- a) Establishment of Street Committees and Training of new members, the areas are too big and require enough Training Budget. - b) Conducting Crime Prevention Programmes with the SAPS and role players in the JCPS Cluster.